vmware/container-service-extension/docs/cse3_1/KNOWN_ISSUES.md

 <a name="general"></a>
 ## General Issues
 ---

+### Output of `vcd cse cluster info` for TKG clusters has the kubeconfig of the cluster embedded in it, while output for Native clusters don't have it.
+Although both native and TKG clusters use RDE 2.0.0 for representation in VCD, they differ quite a bit in their structure. kubeconfig content being part of the output of `vcd cse cluster info` for TKG clusters and not native clusters is by design.

+### In CSE 3.1.1, `vcd-cli` prints the error `Error: 'NoneType' object is not subscriptable` to console on invoking CSE commands
+This error is observed when CSE tries to restore a previously expired session and/or CSE server is down or unreachable.

+**Workaround**:
+Please logout and log back in `vcd-cli` before exceuting further CSE related commands.

 <a name="templates-upgrade"></a>
 ### In CSE 3.1, pre-existing templates will not work after upgrading to CSE 3.1 (legacy_mode=true)
 After upgrade to CSE 3.1 running in legacy_mode, existing templates will not work,